 Unlike tags, which can be lost, or tattoos which can be hard to read, a microchip is a reliable form of permanent identification for your cat or dog.
 Microchips are smaller than a grain of rice and are inserted under the skin by a veterinarian.
-The procedure is simple, quick and relatively painless and can ususally be done without the use of a general anaesthetic.
+The procedure is simple, quick and relatively painless and can usually be done without the use of a general anaesthetic.
 Calgary's animal shelters and veterinary clinics are equipped with scanners that can read microchips and identify the animal's owner, address and phone number.
-This information can help Animal & Bylaw Services to quickly reunite you with your pet if he is ever lost.
+This information can help us to quickly reunite you with your pet if it is ever lost.

 Things to remember when micro-chipping a cat or dog